 Perhaps this has happened to you: you have pain or other health concerns, go to the healthcare provider, and they give meds, offer surgery, or you are told that you must learn to “live with it”without resolution to your problem.
-Rebecca and Susan work with a number of women-and men-who have been told that there is nothing that can be done, given meds, or have decided that they just must “live with it” as CO writes below.
+As PTs, we work with a number of women-and men-who have been told that there is nothing that can be done, given meds, or have decided that they just must “live with it” as CO writes below.
 We love forming a team with our patients/clients as happened here; to be able to assist with wellness and health for life in addition to the immediate goal of “feeling better”.
 We thank CO for sharing!

 As a Physical Therapist, it is very frustrating when I cannot help myself and need to seek the assistance of another PT.
 It’s also a challenge as I have a very specific expectation of the quality of the therapy experience I want to receive.
 Although I have had to seek PT help a couple of times after the age of 40 following acute low back pain and was overall pleased with the care I received, I never experienced the high value personal touch I received after seeking treatment at Embody Physiotherapy from Rebecca Meehan.